CTRI offers train-the-trainer programs in public and on-site format.

 |One-time Fee:||$1500 Certification Fee — Early Registration — $1350|

 |$20 Per Participant Manual Fee|

-- You and your employer must sign an agreement that indicates acceptance of the commitments involved.
-View an example of a signed agreement.
+- You and your employer must sign an agreement that indicates acceptance of the commitments involved (view an example of a signed agreement).
 Please note that the registration process is not complete until we receive the agreement.
-Please mail it to us at your earliest convenience.
+Please email it to us at your earliest convenience.

-- Facilitate at least one training a year in order to maintain certification.
+- You must facilitate at least one training a year in order to maintain certification.

-- Present the workshop in a manner that is consistent with how CTRI presents the workshop.
+- You must present the workshop in a manner that is consistent with how CTRI presents the workshop.